-Recently, I’ve been helping companies work smarter and develop products faster.
-For example, redesigning a smart city software application for a top-10 Fortune 500 company.
-Cool, right?
-I also created ideation tools and facilitated workshops for a $10m software startup in Brooklyn.
-Last year, I helped write the go-to-market strategy for IBM’s Enterprise Blockchain SaaS offering, launched ACLU’s new membership onboarding, and helped facilitate MetLife’s global design thinking workshop curriculum.
-Other notable projects include redesigning Samsung’s shopping cart, Samsung’s CenterStage, IBM Cloud dot-com pattern library, IBM Watson Value Framework, and Amex Music’s live event launch.
+Recently, I redesigned a smart city software application for a top-10 Fortune 500 company.
+I also created ideation tools and facilitated workshops for a $60m software startup in Brooklyn.
+Just last year, I helped develop the go-to-market strategy for IBM’s Enterprise Blockchain SaaS offering, launched ACLU’s new membership onboarding, and helped facilitate MetLife’s global design thinking workshop curriculum.
+Other notable projects include redesigning Samsung’s shopping cart, Samsung’s CenterStage, IBM Cloud design system, IBM Watson Value Framework, and Amex Music’s live event launch.